bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   As shown above, we can directly loop though the channel which waits for all channels to complete but in the output we will get an error
+As shown above, we can loop through the channel, but in the output we will get an error:

 ```text
 Hi First call